 For a long while, much like eggs, salt in general was vilified for being unhealthy, but many people have come around—and really, that old advice of “everything in moderation” is still pretty sound.
 In any case, we’re glad to see salt getting more respect these days, and even being celebrated (perhaps we owe a partial debt to Salt Bae too?).
 Here, then, are some of our favorite kinds of salt, most of them naturally occurring, but with a few infused varieties included—because like we said, they’re fun (and add tons of flavor to a dish)!
 Make some room in your pantry for a few new additions.

 This hand-harvested salt comes from the east coast of England.
 It has a distinct flaky texture and a relatively mild taste (though you can also buy smoked Maldon sea salt).
-We particularly like the flakes sprinkled on chocolate mousse with a little olive oil.Try It
+When it comes to sweets, we particularly like the flakes sprinkled on chocolate mousse with a little olive oil.Buy Now

 This brand of Swedish sea salt is actually harvested in Cyprus, and has some of the larger flakes around, which can be used sparingly to add a nice crunch and pop of flavor to food just before serving.
-It comes in a variety of infused flavors like garlic, rosemary, and citron, but wild mushroom is a favorite for the big umami boost it can lend to foods; Josh Ozersky once admitted to snacking on this by itself, but also recommended it sprinkled over pudding or crème brûlée (maybe not the mushroom flavor, but then again…you never know until you try it).Try It
+It comes in a variety of infused flavors like garlic, rosemary, and citron, but wild mushroom is a favorite for the big umami boost it can lend to foods.
+It’s currently out of stock on Amazon, but you can still buy other great flavors.Buy Now

 “Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking” by Samin Nosrat, $22.50 on Amazon